KiraCore/kira.network/README.md

 # KIRA's Website

-This repository hosts KIRA Network's main website.
+This repository hosts KIRA Network's main website https://kira.network.
 The following describes the workflow for exporting the Webflow design, updating the `dev-webflow` branch, and publishing the changes to the `master` branch, which is used for GitHub Pages deployment.

 ## Workflow Overview